j19sch/j19sch.github.io/posts/2024/20240908-being-intentional-about-exploratory-testing.md

 - link to EZ's NewCrafts talk
 - update title etc
 - save text for next post
+- link from "what do you fix" to this post

 goal of this post: get concrete after previous more philosophical post